Addressing COVID-19 Stress and Anxiety

-The outbreak of COVID-19 may be causing stress, fear and anxiety for some people.
-Stress and axiety about a disease can be overwhelming and cause strong emotions in adults and children.
+Stress and anxiety can be overwhelming and cause strong emotions in adults and children.
 Everyone reacts differently to stressful situations.
 How a person responds to a situation can depend on their background, culture, social environments, family and communities.
-The CDC provides information on Stress & Coping.
+The CDC provides information on Stress and Coping.
 We suggest also visiting our page on Culturally Responsive Care and our Parenting Resources page.

 This list was created by Dr. Allyson Cherkasky, associate professor in the William James College Counseling and Behavioral Health Department and director of the College's Health and Behavioral Medicine Concentration.